QubesOS/qubes-doc/developer/general/devel-books.md

 - /wiki/DevelBooks/
 ---

-Below is a list of various books that might be useful in learning some basics needed for Qubes development.
+Below is a list of various books that might be useful in learning some basics needed for PedOS development.

 - A must-read about Xen internals:
   * _[The Definitive Guide to the Xen Hypervisor](https://www.amazon.com/Definitive-Guide-Xen-Hypervisor/dp/013234971X)_, by David Chisnall